KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 Here is the attack in full detail, because the specifics matter.

 A legitimate bank statement is generated by core banking software — systems built on platforms like SAP, Oracle, or Temenos, or custom-built transaction reporting engines.
-When these systems export a PDF, the file is stamped with metadata that reflects its origin: a Producer field that identifies the software library used to generate it, a creation timestamp, a creator string, and a structural fingerprint consistent with programmatic PDF generation.
+When these systems export a PDF, the file is stamped with metadata that reflects its origin: a Producer field that identifies the software library used to generate it, a creation timestamp, a Creator string, and a structural fingerprint consistent with programmatic PDF generation.
+(For a full breakdown of these fields, see the PDF metadata field reference.)

 When a person opens that PDF in Microsoft Excel — which can import and re-export PDF content — and saves it back out, the resulting file is structurally a different document.
 The Producer field now reads Microsoft Excel.
 The creation timestamp is reset to the moment of export.
 The original institutional fingerprint is gone.